Shrimp and Cheese Grits Recipe Best Brunch Entertaining Recipe

 1 tablespoon Worcestershire sauce

-1. In large nonstick skillet coated with nonstick cooking spray, saute bell peppers, tomatoes, and shrimp, cooking until shrimp are done, about 7 minutes.
+1. In large nonstick skillet coated with nonstick cooking spray, saute bell peppers, tomatoes, and shrimp, cooking until shrimp done, about 7 minutes.
 Add green onion.

 2. Meanwhile, in nonstick pot bring milk and water to boil.
 Stir in grits.
 Return to boil, reduce heat, cover and cook about 5 minutes or until thickened, stirring occasionally.
 Stir in cheese and Worcestershire sauce.
 Serve shrimp over cheese grits.